Click for joy!

 Joy at Work Thinking

 It will take a while for your team to behave in a new way, especially if they’re under stress, if your intention seems very new to them or if trust needs to be repaired or established.
 When things become difficult, your intention can be your touchstone to guide your words and actions.
-That consistency will help your team recognize your commitment and over time inspire confidence in your intention.
+That consistency will help your team recognize your commitment and over time inspire even more confidence in your leadership.

 Remember, how you think, how you feel and how well you take care of yourself matters -- to a lot of people.
 We believe in you.
 Go create joy.